 You don’t have to worry about creating partitions on your own.
 It automatically creates an ESP partition for UEFI.

 It uses the rest of the disk space in creating a single root partition.
 The root partition (normally) has a 2 GB of swapfile.
 You don’t need to create a separate swap partition and if they need to be, you can increase the size of the swapfile.

 The root partition also has the boot directory for grub related files.
 It also contains the home directory that is used for storing user related files like documents, pictures, music, videos, downloads etc.

-It’s a no-brainer.
+It is a no-brainer.
 You let Ubuntu do the work for you instead of wondering about creating ESP, root, Swap and Home partitions.

 Install Ubuntu by replacing Windows and other operating systems

-What do you need in order to install Ubuntu:
+What do you need to install Ubuntu: